 - 1 (12-pound) whole brined turkey (here is the turkey brine recipe)

 - About 1 dozen strips applewood smoked bacon

 - Sea salt and freshly ground black pepper

 - The turkey should be brined before you begin.
 Here's the brine recipe and how to do it.

 - Preheat the oven to 500 degrees F and adjust a rack that will fit your roasting pan and turkey.
 The rack will likely need to be below the middle.
 Then prepare a large roasting pan with a raised rack.
 Add two cups of water to the bottom of the pan and set aside.

 - Make compound butter by combining the butter with the paprika, garlic, herbs and lemon juice.
 Set aside.

 - Remove the neck and insides of the turkey, rinse it inside and out, and pat dry with paper towels.
 Use your hands to loosen the skin on the turkey breast and legs.
 Then rub all but about 1 tablespoon of the compound butter under the skin, being careful to leave it intact.
 Set the remaining butter aside.

-- Place the turkey, breast side up, on the roasting rack.
+- Place the turkey, breast side up, on the roasting rack and into the oven.
 After about 15 minutes, use a basting brush to spread the rest of the butter on the turkey's surface.
 Continue to roast until the skin is brown, about 10 more minutes.
 Then remove from the oven and reduce the heat to 350 degrees.